-Priority Fulfillment Services, Inc. ("PFS"), a wholly-owned subsidiary of PFSweb, has loaned Supplies Distributors and eCOST \$6.5 million and \$3.5 million, respectively, as of June 30, 2006, which are eliminated in consolidation.
+Priority Fulfillment Services, Inc. ("PFS"), a wholly-owned subsidiary of PFSweb, has loaned Supplies Distributors and eCOST \$6.5 million and \$3.5 million, respectively, as of September 30, 2006, which are eliminated in consolidation.
 Under the terms of certain of the Company's debt facilities, the outstanding balance of the Supplies Distributors loan cannot be increased to more than \$8.0 million or decreased to less than \$6.5 million without prior approval of the Company's lenders and the outstanding balance of the eCOST loan amount cannot be less than \$2.0 million without prior approval of eCOST's lender or increased above \$3.5 million without the approval of PFS' lender.
-Additionally, PFSweb loaned eCOST \$2.5 million during the second quarter of 2006, which remained outstanding as of June 30, 2006.
+PFSweb has also loaned eCOST \$6.6 million as of September 30, 2006.
+In October, eCOST repaid \$400,000 of the outstanding balance to PFSweb.